 Most likely scenario: Even after the acquisition of Jairo Acensio, Manny Acta’s endorsement and his solid performance probably means Herrmann will win a bullpen spot.
 His mean projection looks fair to me, though I’d take the over on it.
 He won’t lose his job immediately, but by midseason it will be clear that a fully healthy Bullpen Mafia is better off with someone else in Herrmann’s place.

-Topics: Frank Herrmann
+Tags: Frank Herrmann